SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 $git remote add upstream https://github.com/SCIInstitute/UncertainSCI.git
 ```

-You should be able to see both your and the original repositories when you use the command:
+You should be able to see both your and the original repository when you use the command:

 ```
 $git remote -v